renpy/renpy/sphinx/source/layeredimage.rst

 non-transparent pixels before loading them into RAM.
 As a result, assuming the images are being predicted properly, it generally won't improve performance or image size much to crop the images yourself.

+**Layered images shouldn't use data that changes at runtime.**
+With the exception of the condition inside an if statement, all of the expressions in a layered images are run at init time.
+The layered image will not pick up changes in variables that occur after the game starts.
+(However, expressions in ATL transforms will be run each time the image is show, as with other ATL transforms.)

 Python